OneTrueGod64/OneTrueGod64/README.md

-# Hello there, I'm OneTrueGod64 🕶️🎮
+# Hello there, I'm the OneTrueGod64 🕶️🎮

 ## 🌈 About Me